This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 If you don’t see this option in the menu, find the sub-menu labeled Share.
 In the Share submenu, find the Set Desktop Picture option.

 Adding a personalized touch to your MacBook Pro is quick and easy.
-You can change your desktop image through System Preferences, the Photos app, or Finder.
+You can change your desktop image through System Preferences (System Settings on macOS Ventura and above), the Photos app, or Finder.

 Whether you want to use multiple photos on a random rotation or a ready-to-use dynamic background, all it takes is a few clicks to customize your Mac’s background.